 Concentration of Credit Risk.
 We limit our credit risk on accounts receivable by performing ongoing credit evaluations and, when necessary, require letters of credit, guarantees or cash collateral.
-During 2019, we had one customer which accounted for approximately 27% of our total net sales and 9% of our total accounts receivable balance, and a second customer which accounted for approximately 11% of our total net sales and 17% of our total accounts receivable.
+During 2020, we had one customer which accounted for approximately 23% of our total net sales and 8% of our total accounts receivable balance.
+The percent of accounts receivable made up by our largest customer is lower than the percent of sales primarily due to timing, as sales to that customer were lowest in the fourth quarter compared to each of the first three quarters.
+During 2019, we had one customer which accounted for approximately 27% of our total net sales and 9% of our total accounts receivable, and a second customer which accounted for approximately 11% of our total net sales and 17% of our total accounts receivable.
 During 2018, we had one customer which accounted for approximately 18% of our total net sales and 6% of our total accounts receivable balance.
-During 2017, we had one customer that accounted for approximately 17% of our total net sales and 3% of our total accounts receivable balance.

 Accounts Receivable and Allowance for Doubtful Accounts.
 Accounts receivable are presented net of the allowance for doubtful accounts on our consolidated balance sheets.
 We market our products to a diverse customer base, primarily throughout the United States.
-International sales approximated 7% of 2019 total net sales, 8% of 2018 total net sales, and 9% of 2017 total net sales.
+International sales approximated 7% of 2020 total net sales, 7% of 2019 total net sales, and 8% of 2018 total net sales.
 The allowance for doubtful accounts includes specific reserves for the value of outstanding invoices issued to customers that are deemed potentially not collectible.
 Receivables are charged-off to the allowance when they are deemed to be uncollectible.
-There was no bad debt expense recorded for the years ended December 31, 2019 and 2018.
-Bad debt expense, net of recoveries, was \$0.2 million for the year ended December 31, 2017.
+There was no bad debt expense recorded for the years ended December 31, 2020, 2019 and 2018.

 Inventories.
 Inventories are stated at the lower of cost or net realizable value with cost principally determined by the weighted average cost method.
-Such costs include the acquisition cost for raw materials and supplies, direct labor and applied manufacturing overhead within the guidelines of normal plant capacity.
+Such costs include the acquisition cost for raw materials and operating supplies, direct labor and applied manufacturing overhead within the guidelines of normal plant capacity.
 We reserve for slow-moving inventory and inventory that is being evaluated under our quality control process.
 The reserves are based upon management's expected method of disposition.
-The net change in inventory reserves for the year ended December 31, 2019 was an increase of \$0.2 million.
-The net change for the year ended December 31, 2017 was an increase of \$0.7 million.
+The net change in inventory reserves for the year ended December 31, 2020 was an increase of \$1.1 million.
+The net change for the year ended December 31, 2019 was an increase of \$0.2 million, and the net change for the year ended December 31, 2018 was an increase of \$0.4 million.

 Included in inventory are operating materials consisting of forge dies and production molds and rolls that are consumed over their useful lives.
-During the years ended December 31, 2019, 2018 and 2017, we amortized these operating materials in the amount of \$2.3 million, \$2.3 million and \$2.1 million, respectively.
+During the years ended December 31, 2020, 2019 and 2018, we amortized these operating materials in the amount of \$1.7 million, \$2.3 million and \$2.3 million, respectively.
 This expense is recorded as a component of cost of products sold on the consolidated statements of operations and included as a part of our total depreciation and amortization on the consolidated statements of cash flows.